 The company has accounted for the lease as an operating lease, and therefore, neither the leased facility nor the related debt is reported in the company's accompanying balance sheets.
 As stated above, under the lease, the company is required to provide a guaranteed residual value on the facility of up to \$29 million to the lessor at the end of the 60-month lease term.
 Under the provisions of FIN No. 45, the company recognized a liability of approximately \$1 million for the related residual value guarantee.
-The value of the guarantee was determined by computing the estimated present value of probability-weighted cash flows that might be expended under the guarantee, discounted using the company's risk adjusted borrowing rate of approximately 6.5%.
-The value of the guarantee was determined by computing the estimated present value of probability -weighted cash flows that might be expended under the guarantee, discounted using the company's incremental borrowing rate of approximately 6.5%.
+The value of the guarantee was determined by computing the estimated present value of probability-weighted cash flows that might be expended under the guarantee, discounted using the company's incremental borrowing rate of approximately 6.5%.
 The company has recorded a liability for the fair value of the obligation with a corresponding asset recorded as prepaid rent which will be amortized to rental expense over the lease term.
 The liability will be subsequently assessed and adjusted to fair value as necessary.

 At December 31st of each year, accounting rules require a company to recognize a liability on its balance sheet for each pension plan if the fair value of the assets of that pension plan is less than the present value of the pension obligation (the accumulated benefit obligation, or "ABO").
 This liability is called a "minimum pension liability."
 Concurrently, any existing prepaid pension asset for the pension plan must be removed.
 These adjustments are recorded as a charge in "accumulated other comprehensive income (loss)" in stockholders' equity.
 If at any future year-end, the fair value of the pension plan assets exceeds the ABO, the charge to stockholders' equity would be reversed for such plan.
-Alternatively, if the fair market value of pension plan assets experiences further declines or the discount rate was to be reduced, additional charges to accumulated other comprehensive income (loss) may be required at a future year-end.
+Alternatively, if the fair market value of pension plan assets experiences further declines or the discount rate is reduced, additional charges to accumulated other comprehensive income (loss) may be required at a future year-end.

-At December 31, 2002, for all of the company's defined benefit pension plans, as well as the defined benefit pension plan of NUL (an equity investment), the ABO exceeded the fair value of pension plan assets.
+At December 31, 2002, for all of the company's defined benefit pension plans, as well as the defined benefit pension plan of Nihon Unisys Ltd. ("NUL") (an equity investment), the ABO exceeded the fair value of pension plan assets.
 As a result, the company was required to do the following: remove from its assets \$1.4 billion of prepaid pension plan assets; increase its accrued pension liabilities by approximately \$700 million; reduce its investments at equity by approximately \$80 million relating to the company's share of NUL's minimum pension liability; and offset these changes by a charge to other comprehensive loss in stockholders' equity of \$2.2 billion, or \$1.5 billion net of tax.